Housing Information

 As a residential community grounded in the values of the School Sisters of St Francis, we believe in and advocate for the justice of all in our local and global community.
 We expect the members of our community to act with integrity as they embrace and celebrate the diverse experiences and identities of community members.
 We expect that the members of our community respect their peers and create an environment that shows their respect for others.

-The words of writer Clarissa Pinkola Estes express the hope and expectation of our residential community to act with integrity, kindness and justice:
+The words of writer Clarissa Pinkola Estes express the hope and expectation of our residential community to act with integrity, kindness, and justice:

 “Ours is not the task of fixing the entire world all at once, but of stretching out to mend the part of the world that is within our reach.
 Any small, calm thing that one soul can do to help another soul, to assist some portion of this poor suffering world, will help immensely.
 It is not given to us to know which acts or by whom, will cause the critical mass to tip toward an enduring good.
 What is needed for dramatic change is an accumulation of acts, adding, adding to, adding more, continuing.
 We know that it does not take everyone on Earth to bring justice and peace, but only a small, determined group who will not give up during the first, second, or hundredth gale.”

-Every single member of our community should feel safe and valued, regardless of race, ethnicity, sexual orientation, immigration or other status.
+Every single member of our community should feel safe and valued, regardless of race, ethnicity, sexual orientation, immigration, or other status.
 There is not an easy or quick solution to this.
-However, we as the Alverno community are committed to step up and work toward an anti-racist and anti-violence agenda through action-oriented means.
+However, we as the Alverno community are committed to stepping up and working toward an anti-racist and anti-violence agenda through action-oriented means.
 It is, after all, our mission to foster meaningful engagement with the world.
 It is on all of us to work towards this change.
 It does not rest on the shoulders of our communities of color to do this work.
 As a residential community, we will work together to create an environment that expresses the Franciscan values of justice for all.

 The Department of Residence Life commits to continuing ongoing work and developing new methods for awareness of and education in the areas of racial and social justice.
 This will take the form of student staff training as well as hosting and advertising programs and events around this work.
 We expect that residents will take part in these events in a way that is respectful of others and meets the needs that they have for furthering their education in areas of justice.
 While we know we will not be able to cover every topic and every area of injustice, we hope to provide a well-rounded experience for all residents.